rheia-framework/RHEIA/docs/sphinx/methods.rst

 :math:`|\mathcal{A}^{M,p}| = \dfrac{(p + M)!}{p!M!}`,

 where :math:`p` corresponds to the polynomial order and :math:`M = |\pmb{X}|` is the stochastic dimension, i.e. number of uncertainties (parameters and variables).
 Consequently, :math:`|\mathcal{A}^{M,p}|` coefficients are present in a full PCE.
 To quantify these coefficients, least-square minimization is applied, based on actual system model evaluations.
+RHEIA also provides a sparse PCE option.
+The sparse PCE starts from the same full candidate basis, but selects a reduced set of active basis terms from the available training samples.
+This is useful when the full basis contains many terms and the corresponding number of model evaluations is too expensive.
 To ensure a well-posed Least-Square Minimization, :math:`2|\mathcal{A}^{M,p}|` model evaluations are required.
 When the coefficients are quantified, the mean (:math:`\mu`) and standard deviation (:math:`\sigma`) of the model output of interested are analytically derived: